VineetDabholkar2002/BasicAuthentication/README.md

 5. **Access the Application:**
    Open your web browser and navigate to `http://localhost:8080`.

-## Features and Routes

-- **Sign Up:** `/signup` route allows users to create a new account by providing a unique username and password.
-- **Login:** `/login` route enables users to log in using Basic Auth.
-- **Protected Route:** Access `/main` route after successful login to view protected content.
-- **Token-Based Authentication:** The application generates and verifies Bearer Tokens for user authentication.

 ## File Structure

 - `app.py`: Contains the Flask application logic, routes, and authentication functionalities.